MLB Rumors: Yu Darvish Signing With The Chicago Cubs Appears Eminent

 Dodgers’ ace Clayton Kershaw has made a sales pitch to Yu Darvish returning, according to the Los Angeles Times.
 Yu Darvish has been open to the idea of staying with the Los Angeles Dodgers, however, there are reports that he will likely take an offer with the Chicago Cubs.

 According to Bleacher Report, the Chicago Cubs are considered the favorites to sign Yu Darvish.
-The unknown is how many years and for how much money will Darvish agree to.
+The unknown is how many years and for how much money will Darvish agrees to.

 The primary holding pattern for MLB free agency signings of the remaining top players has been money and years.
 Neither player wants to be the one who sets the market.
 This has left teams, such as the Chicago Cubs waiting to fill out their roster.